manveersadhal/linear_regression_project/project_proposal.md

+# Car Auction Price Linear Regression - Project Proposal

 #### Manveer Sadhal
 #### Sep 22, 2021

-# Car Auction Price Linear Regression - Project Proposal
 ## Need
 [BringATrailer.com](https://bringatrailer.com) is an auction website focused on enthusiast cars.
 A car collector has requested that a linear regression model be developed for him so that he can predict the final price of a given auction and bid competitively to get the best deal.

+The question this linear regression project intends to answer is what the sales price of a given car will be based on its individual attributes.

 ## Data Description
 ### Data